jmejia8/Irace/README.md

 # Irace (wrapper) for Julia

-You can configure your algorithms (hyper-parameters optimization) by using the Irace package written in R. **Recommended only if your target algorithm is a julia function.**
+You can configure your algorithms (hyper-parameters optimization) by using the Irace package written in R.

+**Recommended only if your target algorithm is a Julia function.**

 ## Installation